Binding vs. Non-Binding

 The Non-Binding Estimate

 When it comes to interstate estimates, this one is the most common.
-The price gets projected by the moving company and it gets presented to the customer.
+The price gets projected by the moving companies published tariff and it gets presented to the customer.
 It is not a guarantee and there is no contract.
 It is what the moving company projects as the final cost.
 That projection’s based on two key factors:

 - The inventory.